Testing in Incan¶

 assert_eq(add(-1, 1), 0)

-This works, but the test logic is identical every time — only the data changes. @parametrize lets you write the
+This works, but the test logic is identical every time — only the data changes. @parametrize lets you write the logic once and supply a table of inputs:

 from std.testing import parametrize